 Whether you are new to Monroe or a current student, our Financial Aid Office is here to help you with tuition planning.

-With offices in New Rochelle and the Bronx, our team of advisors is here to help students and their families navigate the financial aid process.
+With offices in New Rochelle, the Bronx and online, our team of advisors is here to help students and their families navigate the financial aid process.
 They will help you understand Federal and New York State financial aid opportunities, available scholarships and grants through Monroe, how to complete your FAFSA, and so much more.